 So if you follow in their footsteps, foot-care experts say you should make sure to get your feet measured before buying your next pair.
 Because strangely enough it can really affect your posture and bone structure in the future.

-Every day, we put a tremendous amount of pressure on our feet, with an average day of walking bringing a force equal to several hundred tons upon them.
+Every day, we put tremendous pressure on our feet, with an average day of walking bringing a force equal to several hundred tons upon them.
 Additionally, our feet are open to more injury than any other part of the body.

 Even if your feet are not giving you any trouble now, you should still consider comfort and fit when purchasing shoes.
 So a few things to keep in mind when buying shoes.